sbb-design-systems/lyne-components/src/components/sbb-button/readme.md

 The `<sbb-button>` implements the design of the Lyne Button.
 It can both be used as a button (`<button>`) or as a anchor (`<button>`) (if the href property is set).
 If the `<sbb-button>` is placed inside another or button tag, it is internally rendered as a span in order to not break HTML functionality.

+Accessibility note:
+Use the accessibilityLabel if a button is used only with an icon to give a description of the intention of that button.

 <!-- Auto Generated Below -->